hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 This RFC MUST contain the current Aries Interop Profile versions as defined by a version number and a set of links to concept and feature RFCs which have been agreed to by a community of Aries agent builders.
 "Agreement" is defined as when the community agrees to merge a Pull Request (PR) to this RFC that affects an Aries Interop Profile version number and/or any of the links to concept and feature RFCs.
 PRs that do not impact the Aries Interop Profile version number or links can (in general) be merged with less community scrutiny.

 Each link to a concept or feature RFCs MUST be to a specific commit of that RFC.
 RFCs in the list MAY be flagged as deprecated.
+Linked RFCs that reference external specs or standards MUST refer to as specific a version of the external resource as possible.

 Aries Interop Profile versions SHOULD have a link (or links) to a version (specific commit) of a test suite (or test cases) which SHOULD be used to verify compliance with the corresponding version of Aries Interop Profile.
 Aries agent builders MAY self-report their test results as part of their entries in the list of agents.